aspose-cells/Aspose.Cells-Doc-md/italian/reportingservices/getting-started/installation/installing-aspose-cells-for-reporting-services/using-dll-only/_index.it.md

 </Render>

 {{< /highlight >}}
- - Aggiungi Aspose.Cells for Reporting Services autorizzazioni per eseguire:
+   - Aggiungi i permessi di esecuzione Aspose.Cells for Reporting Services:
- - Aprire**${Microsoft cartella di installazione di SQL Server Reporting Services}\ReportServer\rssrvpolicy.config** e un
+      - Apri **${Microsoft SQL Server Reporting Services installation folder}\ReportServer\rssrvpolicy.config** e
- - Aggiungi quanto segue come ultimo elemento nel secondo verso l'esterno<CodeGroup> elemento (che dovrebbe essere<CodeGroup class="FirstMatchCodeGroup" version="1" PermissionSetName="Execution" Description="This code group grants MyComputer code Execution permission. "> ):
+      - Add the following as the last item in the second to the outer <CodeGroup> element (which should be <CodeGroup class="FirstMatchCodeGroup" version="1" PermissionSetName="Execution" Description="This code group grants MyComputer code Execution permission. "> ):

-{{< highlight "xml" >}}
+{{< highlight xml >}}

  <CodeGroup>